choria-io/puppet-mcollective/README.md

 ```
 $ mco request_cert -ca ca.example.net
 ```

+Using the `mco` utilities as `root` is not encouraged and so not supported by default.

 Once the certificate is signed and downloaded you can use the utilities.
 If fetching the cert times out, you can just run this command again.